-Metabolism refers to all the chemical processes that go on continuously inside the body.
-Your metabolism is influenced by your age, gender, muscle-to-fat ratio, the food you eat and physical activity.
+Metabolism refers to all the chemical processes that go on continuously inside your body.
+It is influenced by your age, gender, muscle-to-fat ratio, the food you eat and physical activity.
 Your hormones and nervous system control your body’s metabolism.
 Hormonal metabolic disorders include hypothyroidism and hyperthyroidism.
-Genetic metabolic disorders include fructose intolerance, galactosaemia and phenylketonuria (PKU).
+Genetic metabolic disorders include galactosaemia and phenylketonuria (PKU).

-Metabolism refers to all the chemical processes going on continuously inside the body that allow life and normal functioning (maintaining normal functioning in the body is called homeostasis).
-These processes include those that breakdown nutrients from our food and those that build and repair our body.
+Metabolism refers to all the chemical processes going on continuously inside your body that allow life and normal functioning (maintaining normal functioning in the body is called homeostasis).
+These processes include those that break down nutrients from our food, and those that build and repair our body.

 If we eat and drink more kilojoules than we need for our metabolism and exercise, we store it mostly as fat.
-Most of your metabolism is out of your control, but you can make it work for you when you exercise.
+Most of the energy you expend each day is used to keep all the systems in your body functioning properly.
+This is out of your control.
+However, you can make metabolism work for you when you exercise.

 Two processes of metabolism